NGnolep/ICDA---GameSeed/README.md

 <br>

 ## About
-Yggdrasils Rebirth is a typing game that test the player comprehension skills and typing skill as it has runic text in it.
+Haunting Echoes is a 2D horror game that makes you wonder what is happening and if you are alone or not in this game.
 <br>

 ## Developer & Contributions